spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub2ServiceBus.md

 https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-overview

+## Note

+All names here for resources, addresses, URI, queues and more may change since I am doing this research on different days.

 # AMQP to Azure Event Hub or Service Bus

 ## 1 Importing Data from RabbitMQ into Azure Data Explorer via Event Hubs